Pfizer, Novartis lead pharma spending spree on gene therapy production

 It has approved two so far, including Novartis’s Zolgensma treatment for a rare muscular disorder priced at $2 million, and expects 40 new gene therapies to reach the U.S. market by 2022.

 There are currently several hundred under development by around 30 drugmakers for conditions from hemophilia to Duchenne muscular dystrophy and sickle cell anemia.

 The proliferation of these treatments is pushing the limits of the industry’s existing manufacturing capacity.
 Developers of gene therapies that need to outsource manufacturing face wait times of about 18 months to get a production slot, company executives told Reuters.

 They are also charged fees to reserve space that run into millions of dollars, more than double the cost of a few years ago, according to gene therapy developer RegenxBio.

-As a result, companies including bluebird bio, PTC Therapeutics and Krystal Biotech are also investing in gene therapy manufacturing, according to a Reuters analysis of public filings and executive interviews.
+As a result, companies including bluebird bio (BLUE.O), PTC Therapeutics (PTCT.O) and Krystal Biotech (KRYS.O) are also investing in gene therapy manufacturing, according to a Reuters analysis of public filings and executive interviews.

-They follow Biomarin Pharmaceutical Inc, developer of a gene therapy for hemophilia, which constructed one of the industry’s largest manufacturing facilities in 2017.
+They follow Biomarin Pharmaceutical Inc (BMRN.O), developer of a gene therapy for hemophilia, which constructed one of the industry’s largest manufacturing facilities in 2017.

 The FDA is keeping a close eye on standards.